tom-pollak/on-policy-quantization/README.md

-# On-Policy Distillation
+# On-Policy Quantization

 Knowledge distillation from FP32 teacher to MXFP4 student using on-policy (student-generated) data rather than static datasets.

 Standard KD trains on fixed datasets, causing distribution mismatch—the student never learns from its own mistakes.
 On-policy distillation fixes this by having the student generate sequences and learning from teacher feedback on those generations.
-Based on [GKD](https://arxiv.org/abs/2306.13649).
+Inspired by [GKD](https://arxiv.org/abs/2306.13649) and [on-policy distillation](https://thinkingmachines.ai/blog/on-policy-distillation/).

 - `λ` controlling the interpolation: `λ=0` is off-policy (dataset only), `λ=1` is fully on-policy (student generations only).